Foreword by Matt Diggity:

 - Download Sitemap Index

-Then once you’ve crawled all the URLs you want indexed, you can just use the Sitemap feature to generate an XML Sitemap.
+Then once you’ve enhanced your website crawlability and indexability, ensuring all the URLs you want are indexed, you can just use the submit Sitemap feature to generate an XML Sitemap.

-Submit this to your root directory and then upload to Google Search Console to quickly remove any duplicate pages or non crawled pages.
+Submit this to your root directory and then upload it to Google Search engines to quickly remove any duplicate pages or pages not responsive to the website’s crawlability.

 Fetch & Request Indexing